 Ugh…..another red dwarf star.
 You already saw one of them.
 Now you see another?
 We already know the story of these things, but it is the prior knowledge that we learned that we now know a miracle had taken place.
 Life always finds a way to survive, and that miracle is Aphadus.

 Gliese 849, much like the other red dwarf stars, was pretty much written off by the United World’s Alliance.
-Humanity had found Cebravis and other colony worlds to live.
+Humanity had found Cebravis and other colony worlds to live in.
 A red dwarf habitable exoplanet?
-You might as well be laughed out of the stadium.
+You might as well be laughed out of every room.
 In reality, that is where the argument comes to an end.

-We start to zoom in on the closely orbital planet to this red dwarf star.
-Far, far in the distance, are other planets, but they are scattered in vast distance ranges.
+We start to zoom in.
+Other planets are observed, but they are scattered in vast distance ranges.
 One planet in the system takes almost ten years to orbit its parent star.
 One world though, is close to the star.
 There should be no life on it, but there is.
 Your eyes befall that of an eyeball planet.
+In its distant hold is a tiny moon.
 This planet is tidally locked.
 One side is a desert, and the other side is a frozen dark spot.

 We get closer and closer to Aphadus.
-We can see one side that is lit that has nothing but a substantial orange desert.
+We can see one lit side with nothing but a substantial orange desert.
 Cooked from one side of the planet, it was rough for life to exist there.
 It makes the former deserts of Earth look like a sandbox in a children’s playground.
 The other side of the planet is dark and cold.
 Nothing is located there because humanity does not wish to live there.
 So, where do the people of Aphadus live?

 We get close enough to the planet that we can see the basic weather patterns in place.
-Clouds of carbon dioxide and oxygen circulate around.
+Clouds of carbon dioxide and oxygen circulate.
 We zoom in to a place that might be called the North Pole of Aphadus.
 We can see what looks like a forest that begins to define the zone where the heat is too much for life to develop and places where the desert begins to fade away.
 Ice from the other side of the planet is too warm to freeze, creating large lakes at the edge of the sunlight.
 Some of the plant and floral life is green by the desert, but as we get to the edge, we can see that the plants are black.
-With little light reaching the planet, the floral life had to evolve to embrace whatever sunlight that it could receive.
+With little light reaching the planet, the floral life had to evolve to embrace whatever sunlight it could receive.
 Black leaves are the only way even to allow photosynthesis to take place.
-With plant life, oxygen is made, and there is a basic eco structure for small plants and even tiny animals to exist.
-This means that the extended circular boundaries that define the north and south poles are one giant ring of wildlife.
-This is why these planets are eyeball planets for their appearance.
+With plant life, oxygen is made, and there is a basic ecostructure for small plants and even tiny animals to exist.
+This means that the extended circular boundaries that define the north and south poles are one giant ring of wildlife, giving off the notable eyeball appearance.

 Instead, we start to zoom further and further into the orbit of this miracle planet.
-We are so close that we can see two Magellan Class Battleships, a Nelson Class Battleship, and leased over T’rintar Battleships orbiting near a giant ring array.
-The array station that is tethered to the world looks like a giant ankh that is stabbed into the ground.
+We are so close that we can see two Magellan Class Battleships, a Nelson Class Battleship, other human warships, and leased over T’rintar Battleships orbiting near a giant ring array.
+The array station tethered to the world looks like a giant ankh stabbed into the ground.
 The top of the station is the massive gate ring array that is connected to a large bar.
-The bar has commercial space vessels parked to it while in between both it and array was a centripetal habitation ring spinning to generate gravity for the numerous staff onboard.
+The bar has commercial space vessels parked on it, and in between it and the array was a centripetal habitation ring spinning to generate gravity for the numerous staff onboard.
 The tether circulates goods in and out of the station to the planet below it.
 We zip past the warships as we get so close to the station that we see a name written in both English and Chinese.
-The name “Fort Golconda,” is written on it.
+The name “Fort Golconda” is written on it.
 The lonely planet is a colony for millions of people to live on.
-Most of the planet is still uninhabited and located by the great tether.
-We turn our sights directly down towards the planet.
+Most of the world is still uninhabited and located by the great tether.
+In the distance, the tiny moon of Chhota Yaatree orbits its planet.
+We turn our sights directly down towards the world.
 We feel the gravity pull us down to the great blackness of purple-colored lakes and towering black trees.
-It is seemingly dark here, but there is still enough light from the star that we can see the lit-up buildings below.
+It is seemingly dark here, but there is still enough light from the star to see the lit-up buildings below.

-We reach near the end of this great journey through the cosmos where our story ultimately begins.
+We reach near the end of this great journey through the cosmos, where our story ultimately begins.
 Near the edge of the great city of New San Antonio is a blue dome structure.
-We reach the ground as we now look at the vast dome building.
+We reach the ground and look at the vast dome building.
 It is the United Human Naval Forces headquarters of the planet Aphadus.
 In the distance, we get to see Aphadus’s star glowing red over the surface.
 It is around the same size as Sol is to Earth, but we will never see this star wholly set.
 Instead, we turn our sights toward other dome-like structures that are connected to the UHN headquarters.
-The domes seem to look like small houses.
+The domes seem to look like tiny houses.
 Windows perforate its sides as there is a door in the front and back.

-The man stands up from his desk as he heads over to the couch.
+The unknown figure stands up from his desk as he heads to the couch.
 He seems to be waking up as he gives out a long yawn.
-He still holds the tablet in his hand as he goes and sits by a large green sofa.
-He pauses as he thinks quietly to himself.
+With a tablet in hand, he sits by a large green sofa.
+There is a pause as he thinks quietly to himself.

 This individual has the name tag “Javier” on his uniform.
-He appears to be of mixed ancestry.
-If this were Earth, he would have some facial features of that of the South Americans and North Americans.
-He seems to be in his early twenties.
-He has brown hair and has a beard and mustache.
+He appears to be of mixed ancestry with facial features similar to both South and North American of former Earth.
+He seems to be in his early twenties and has brown hair, beard, and mustache.
 His brown eyes scan the large tablet as he remains in contemplation.

 “Ugh…..have to make sure this history report is correct,” Ensign Javier said to himself.
 “The meeting is going to be in another few more hours.
 Did I get the report on the Itrean recent history correct?”

-He put his finger to the display as he swiped it.
-He quickly reviewed everything as the data displayed for his eyes to scan.
-He swiped more data for him to look at.
-He could see the text appear as he read it.
+He put his finger on the display as he swiped it, quickly reviewing everything as the data displayed for his eyes to scan.
+He continued for a little while, noting any possible mistakes.

 “Nah, I did miss something,” he said again.
 “I keep mislabeling the Yutilians as descended from the Deinonychus species.
 They are clearly Velociraptors.
-I need to stop watching that movie.
-I need to make those final corrections…..I did get the Aksren correct though……”
+I need to stop watching that movie and make those final corrections…..I did get the Aksren correct, though……”

-He used his finger as he highlighted the mislabeled text.
-He then typed it down to erase and record the correct information.
+He used his finger to highlight the mislabeled text.
+He then typed it down to erase the mislabeled text and record the correct information.

-Javier went and stood up as he looked at the clock.
-He tapped the pad of his tablet as the shudders of the window opened up.
-He could see the outside again.
+Javier stood up and looked at the clock.
+He tapped the pad of his tablet, which caused the window shudders to open.
+The outside became a welcoming sight.

 “Crazy that others have days,” Javier commented as he saw the dim red glow come into his home.
 “Imagine it becoming night and day…..what nonsense…..”

-As he looked at the clock, he could see it labeled 0702.
+As he looked at the clock, he saw it labeled 0702.
 If the world spun, it would be morning.
-He felt a sense of urgency as he went and closed down his tablet.
-He stood up as he walked over to the refrigerator.
-He opened it up and saw that it was virtually empty.
+The man felt a sense of urgency as he closed down his tablet.
+He stood up and walked over to the refrigerator.
+When he opened it, he saw that it was virtually empty.

 “Damn, Javier…..,” he said to himself.
 “I need to make sure that I stop by the commissary.
 Even an officer needs to eat.
 Looks like I am going to the galley to eat.
 I wonder if Cason is there?
-I wouldn’t mind getting a chance to sit down and eat with him.
-I wouldn’t mind preparing my history report to the chain of command by talking to him.”
+I wouldn’t mind getting a chance to sit down and eat with him....prepare my history report for the chain of command by talking to him.”

-He closed the door of the refrigerator as he looked at himself one last time.
-“Well….I guess I look prim and proper for work, as always.
+He closed the refrigerator door as he looked at himself one last time.
+“Well….I guess I look prim and proper for work, as always."
 He checked his black boots to see if they were shined up enough.
-His blue pants had a slight piece of lint on it as he pulled it off and let it fall to the floor.
-He checked the rest of his uniform as he gave a quick nod.
+His blue pants had a slight piece of lint on them as he pulled it off and let it fall to the floor.
+He checked the rest of his uniform and gave a quick nod.

 “Better looking than those UHN jumpsuits.
 Yeah….good enough to impress the staff…..errr…..at least if they get impressed at all.”

 He went and placed his computer tablet in his pocket.
-Without hesitation, he wiped his short brown hair as he walked over to a door.
-He pressed the button as it slid open to reveal the outside of the environment.
+Without hesitation, he wiped his short brown hair and walked to a door.
+He pressed the button as it slid open to reveal the outside environment.

-“Beautiful as always,” he said to himself as he walked outside.
+“Beautiful as always,” he said to himself before leaving home.

 The door closed behind him as he looked at the dome cities in front of him.
 He had seen the place before many times, but it was the other direction where he wanted to look at the most.
 As he turned, he began to overlook the environment.

-Javier had a nice set of scenery for a planet of this type to have.
-Located near his home was Lake Lonar, a massive lake consisting of the only beach that connected to New San Antonio.
+Javier had a nice set of scenery on a planet of this type.
+Located near his home was Lake Lonar, a massive lake with the only beach connected to New San Antonio.
 The light red glow of the star was perfect for his eyes to see.
-Even with less illumination, it was still easy to see the landscape, and it was less intense than the rays of outside on other planets.
+Even with less illumination, it was still easy to see the landscape, and it was less intense than the outside rays on other planets.
 It made the lake look purple in color.
-He walked around on the dirt as he put his hands to his pockets.
+He walked around on the dirt as he put his hands in his pockets.
 He gave a large scan of the landscape.
-For some reason looking at this made him feel better.
+For some reason, looking at this made him feel better.

 “Well…..I need to get to work,” he said to himself.
 “I need to get some food.”

 With that, the officer turned back to his home.
 It was connected to the UHN headquarters building.
-He could simply ride the transport tunnels and get to the place that he needed to eat and report to work.
-The door opened up as he walked back inside the home.
-The door closed as he knew where to go next.
+He could simply ride the transport tunnels to the place where he needed to eat and report to work.
+The door opened up as he walked back inside the home, knowing where to head next.....

 Chapter 2: It Was a Typical Day….

 “Cason, there you are!”
-Javier said as he carried his food tray towards the table his friend sat at.
+Javier said as he carried his food tray towards his friend's table.

-It was a Tuesday morning on a colony world that had a never-ending day.
-It had been thirty minutes later as Javier carried a tray with banana, coffee, and an egg sandwich on his tray.
-The galley and mess hall was enormous.
-UHN headquarters was a massive domed building of multiple rooms, offices, and administration for the military on Aphadus.
-If anything, it was the only real military base for the seemingly lonely planet in the solar system.
+It was a Tuesday morning in a colony world with a never-ending day.
+Javier carried a tray with a banana, coffee, and an egg sandwich on it.
+The galley and mess hall were enormous.
+UHN headquarters was a massive domed building with multiple rooms, offices, and administration for the military on Aphadus.
+If anything, it was the only military base for the seemingly lonely planet in the solar system.

-The food hall was massive in size and consisted of numerous tables for the large building.
-Tables of various sizes and crowds were established.
-Areas were sectioned off for enlisted, civilian, and officer alike.
+The food hall was massive and consisted of numerous tables of various sizes for the crowds that ate there.
+Areas were sectioned off for enlisted, civilian, and officers alike.
 Only recently had the place been modified to allow a new set of visitors……the Itreans.

 Javier was used to eating at the food hall.
-People came and gone all around him.
+He had been all but used to those that would come and go.
+The establishment was busier than ever.
 The table that Cason sat at was small and in an area where foot traffic was low.
 Javier noted that Cason sat on a chair and was highly focused on the digital display that depicted the news.
-His tray of cereal was half-eaten.
+His tray of cereal was already half-eaten.

 “Cason?”
 Javier called out as he stood next to him.